zulu-alpha/zas/readme.md

 * `docker-compose -f migrate.yml -f ./migrate/prod.yml up`
   * or substitute `prod.yml` for `dev.yml` for a development environment then once the migration container closes, stop the whole compose.

+### Restore
+To restore from backup, execute the following:
+*  `docker-compose -f restore.yml -f ./restore/dev.yml run -d restore FILE_NAME`
+  *  Where FILE_NAME is the name of the file on the FTP server.
+  *  Substitute `prod` for `dev` when in development.
+  *  You can omit `-d` in linux, but is required for windows.